 How to Total & Convert Hours and Minutes to Decimal Hours

-We would like to thank Samantha W. at our partner TimeClick® for this guest blog post, and we hope you find this information helpful.
+We would like to thank Samantha W. at TimeClick® for this guest blog post, and we hope you find this information helpful.

 When payroll comes around and you’re stuck with the task of manually adding time cards, here is some information that may help you with that tedious task.